ray-project/ray/doc/source/example-newsreader.rst

 This document shows how to implement a simple news reader using Ray.
 The reader consists of a simple Vue.js `frontend`_ and a backend consisting of a Flask server and a Ray actor.
+It has a simple recommendation engine built in, which is pre-trained on upvotes from hackernews and learns online as the user stars articles.
 View the `code for this example`_.

 .. image:: newsreader.jpeg